BoGrape: Bayesian optimization over graphs with shortest-path encoded: Conclusion

 \section{Conclusion}

 This work proposes BoGrape to optimize black-box functions over graphs.
 Four shortest-path graph kernels are presented and tested on both prediction and Bayesian optimization tasks.
 The underlying mixed-integer formulation provides a flexible and general platform including mixed-feature search spaces, graph kernels, acquisition functions, and problem-specific constraints.
 Our results show promising performance and suggest trade-offs between query-efficiency and computational time when choosing a suitable kernel.
-Future work may further simplify the formulations and adapt BoGrape to more applications such as network architecture search.
+Future work may further simplify the formulations of BoGrape and relax the requirement on graph connectivity.

-\section{Acknowledgments}
+\subsubsection{Acknowledgments}